google/differential-privacy/cc/docs/algorithms/bounded-standard-deviation.md

 # Bounded Standard Deviation

 [`BoundedStandardDeviation`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/bounded-standard-deviation.h)
-computes the standard deviation of values in a dataset, in a differentially private manner.
+computes the standard deviation of values in a dataset in a differentially private manner.

 ## Input & Output

-`BoundedStandardDeviation` supports `int64` and `double` type input sets.
+`BoundedStandardDeviation` supports `int64`s and `double`s as inputs.
 When successful, the returned [`Output`](../protos.md) message will contain one element containing the differentially private standard deviation.
 When bounds are inferred, the `Output` additionally contains a `BoundingReport`.
 The